SR80-app/SR80-Manuals/user-manual.md

 **Active Jobs** — any jobs that are still being worked on, shown as full cards with photos (same cards as the Job Board).
 If the customer has no active jobs, this section doesn't appear.

-**Past Jobs** — closed and totaled jobs shown as compact rows with the job number, equipment summary (e.g., "Cylinder × 2 · Pump × 1"), date range (when it was created and when it was closed), item count, and status dots.
+**Past Jobs** — closed and junked jobs shown as compact rows with the job number, equipment summary (e.g., "Cylinder × 2 · Pump × 1"), date range (when it was created and when it was closed), item count, and status dots.

 Tap any job — active or past — to open the full job detail view with all items, photos, notes, and history.
 Use the back arrow to return to the customer detail.